 Blessing #2: I still had my computer and an internet connection with which I could make the necessary calls to get new cards for my bank account.

 What to Do When Your Stuff is Stolen

 Once home, I immediately launched into “damage control” mode.

 I couldn’t do anything about the cash – that was gone.
-There was no taxi company to call to try and recover my stuff, and we didn’t get the license plate of the taxi; I had to start over from scratch.
+There was no taxi company to call nor any point to file a police report to try and recover my stuff, and we didn’t get the license plate of the taxi; I had to start over from scratch.

 Of main concern were my debit and credit cards, which posed a security risk.
 Of secondary concern was my ID, as well as the security of my email and social media accounts, which, if the taxi driver knew how to get past my phone’s PIN code, could be accessible.

 Mistake #3: Although I had a PIN code on my phone that could prevent casual intrusions, I didn’t activate any kind of remote phone locator or remote phone wiping application.
 A savvy criminal could take my phone to somebody who could break past the phone code and have a field day with all my personal information and passwords.